How to Write a Scholarship Essay

 • Always take time to edit your work.

 The individuals reviewing scholarship essay may not have adequate time to read your work severally to understand what you are talking about.
-Proofread your work before submitting it to get rid of any grammatical or spelling mistakes as they lead to disqualification of the application.
-If you are still uncertain about the quality of your work, seek editing help from friends, family, or your instructors.
+Proofread your work before submitting it to eliminate any grammatical or spelling mistakes as they lead to disqualification of the application.
+If you are still uncertain about your work's quality, seek editing help from friends, family, or your instructors.

 • Be Persistent.